Joran van der Sloot admits to killing Natalee Holloway in wire fraud, extortion plea

 “You should never profit from this ever again,” Holloway said.

-Van der Sloot is facing up to 20 years in prison on each of the charges.
+Van der Sloot was sentenced to 20 years in prison on each of the charges.
 As part of his sentence, van der Sloot will not serve prison time in the United States if he serves the entirety of his sentence in Peru.
 However, if he were to be paroled, he would be required to serve the remainder of his sentence in the U.S.

+Van der Sloot’s Peruvian sentence will be up on June 9, 2043.